 - Write your own tale of discovery on a rock-hounding safari at Rock Candy Mine

-- Ride, hike, snowshoe or cross-country ski sections of the Trans Canada Trail through the heart of Grand Forks
+- Ride, hike, snowshoe or cross-country ski sections of the Great Trail (formerly the Trans Canada Trail) through the heart of Grand Forks

-- Attend Cannafest in August for the very best of Canadian Classic Rock
+- Attend Titans of Rock (previously CannaFest) in August for the very best of Canadian Classic Rock

-- Grand Forks Park in the Park.
-The 2017 theme is race cars, with lots of other great cars in the mix
+- Grand Forks Car Show.
+Lots of other great cars in the mix

-- Absorb Grand Forks stories, arts and culture, and heritage as you stroll back in time at the three galleries at Gallery 2: Grand Forks Art & Heritage Centre
+- Absorb Grand Forks stories, arts and culture, and heritage as you stroll back in time at the three galleries at Gallery 2: Grand Forks Art Gallery

 - Celebrate the best of rural BC at the annual Grand Forks Fall Fair, a mainstay since 1910